 What is IFTA Tax Filing?

 IFTA establishes efficiency and consistency for fuel tax payments.
 It requires inter-jurisdictional carriers to report the distance traveled and the volume of fuel consumed in each member jurisdiction.
-All member jurisdictions cooperate in collecting, tracking and sharing the taxes payable on motor fuels.
-The IFTA agreement benefits carriers by only requiring a single jurisdiction for all of their reporting and payment of fuel taxes.
+All member jurisdictions cooperate in collecting, tracking, and sharing the taxes payable on motor fuels.
+The IFTA agreement benefits carriers by only requiring a single jurisdiction for all their reporting and payment of fuel taxes.

 States and Provinces Participation

 Forty-eight states and ten provinces in Canada are members of the IFTA, and only six jurisdictions are not IFTA members.
 These include the northern Canadian territories of Nunavut, the Northwest Territories, and the Yukon, as well as Alaska, Hawaii, and the District of Columbia.